 - Checking with your local or public state mental health agency

-Your mental health professional may come from a different culture.
+Your mental health professional may come from a different culture or background.
 You can help your clinician to understand your culture by bringing up the following subjects:

 - Cultural values and religious beliefs